Opper, John, b. 1908 d. 1994

 Active in Amagansett, N.Y.

-Biographical/Historical Note: John Opper (1908-1994) was an abstract painter in New York, N.Y. and Amagansett, N.Y.
+Biographical/Historical Note: John Opper (1908-1994) was an abstract painter in New York, New York and Amagansett, New York.
 Opper attended the Hans Hofmann school in New York.

 How to Use this Collection